sophgo/sophon-sail/docs/source_en/module_python/Basicfunction.rst

 get_chip_temp
 >>>>>>>>>>>>>>>>>>>>>>>>>>

 Get the temperature of the processor.
+Only supported in PCIe mode.

 **Interface:**
     .. code-block:: python